CaioTomas/caiotomas.github.io/_pages/about.md

 ### Hi there!
 My name is Caio Tomás. <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I am currently a Master's student of Applied Mathematics at the University of Brasília and a Business Intelligence Analyst at the Núcleo de Mídia Banco do Brasil (NMBB).
+I am currently a Master's student of Applied Mathematics at the University of Brasília and an Analyst at the Serviço Federal de Processamento de Dados (Serpro).

 I'm really passionated about math and science.
 If you let me, I'll speak hours non stop about these topics!

+I'm interested in Fluid Dynamics/Mechanics, Granular Materials, Data Science and data-driven approaches to applied problems.

 Current and previous work
 ======